t0beers/ndlcom/README.md

 ## Structure

 Comes with a cmake-based buildsystem and pkg-config files.
 Provides a simple Makefile acting as a cmake-wrapper, just call `make` and it will probably do the right thing.
+To generate doxygen-documentation call `make doc`, to install all files into the default-directory `~/DFKI.install` do `make install`.

-- `src` Contains all source files of the C-language
+- `src` Contains all source files of the library
 - `test` some crude limited programs used for testing and benchmarking, called using `make test`
-- `include/ndlcom` Contains all C-headers used
+- `include/ndlcom` Contains all headers used in the library.
 - `doc` some documentation, which `doc/tex` containing the tikz-sources for the graphics
-- `tools` contains useful ready-made tools, where they are used in `scripts`
+- `tools` contains useful ready-made tools, some are used in the folder `scripts`
-- `build/...` The target directory used during the build process, temporary content
+- `build/...` The default target directory used during the build process, temporary content

+## Usage

+There are two ways to use this project, both based on pkg-config:

+1. Compile and install here at first, using the provided wrapper makefile.
+Then use pkg-config inside your other project to obtain the neccessary flags needed to use the files from the install-tree.
+2. Use the cmake-directive `add_subdirectory` pointing to this CMakeLists in your main-cmake project.
+Then set the environment variable `PKG_CONFIG_PATH` to point to the build-directory and use pkg-config to obtain the flags to use the files from the build-tree.
+This relies on the *uninstalled* variant of pkg-config files.

 ## users